SGS2000/ClustMC/README.md

 <!-- badges: end -->

 🇬🇧 ClustMC implements cluster-based multiple comparisons tests.
+These tests apply clustering techniques to group the means of different treatments into non-overlapping clusters, with treatments considered statistically different if they are in separate groups.

 All tests included in the package share similar features: